-After reviewing the Environmental Assessment, I have selected the Action Alternative, to issue a Land Use License on the north half of the north half of Section 24, T. 8 S., R. 8 W. for non-mechanized talc exploration.
-I believe this alternative can be implemented in a manner that is consistent with the long-term sustainable natural resource management of the area and will generate revenue for the Pine Hills School Trust.
+After reviewing the Environmental Assessment, I have selected the Action Alternative, to issue a Land Use License on the SW1/4 of Section 36, T. 8 S., R. 8 W. for non-mechanized talc exploration.
+I believe this alternative can be implemented in a manner that is consistent with the long-term sustainable natural resource management of the area, and it will generate revenue for the Common Schools Trust.